top of page

 The sheets I used are the common 2.5 ft by 8 ft pieces you can get at Home Depot or Lowe’s.
 I cut them to size and fitted them into the area.

-How I cut lath without hating my life:
+How I cut lath:

 • Angle grinder